Normalization for planar string diagrams and a quadratic equivalence algorithm: Upper bound on reduction length

 Pick an arbitrary vertex of $D'$ as root for the tree and consider a depth-first search of $D'$ from that root.
 This defines an envelope on the tree, which can be seen as a linear diagram $L$ if we duplicate the nodes every time they are visited (see Figure~\ref{fig:unfold-spanning-tree}).
-The length of this diagram is linear in the number of edges in $D'$, which is linear in the number of vertices in~$D'$.
+The length of this diagram is linear in the number of edges in $D'$, which is linear in the number of vertices in~$D$ (since $D'$ is a tree, it has one less edge than vertices, and its vertices are those of $D$).

 Any right reduction on $D'$ translates to a right reduction on $L$, where exchanging vertices $x$ and $y$ corresponds to exchanging all the copies of $x$ and $y$ in the same way.
-The reduction on $L$ is therefore at least as long as the reduction on $d'$.
+The reduction on $L$ is therefore at least as long as the reduction on $D'$.
 By Theorem~\ref{thm:max-linear-cost} and because the number of vertices in $L$ is linear in $v$, the reduction on $L$ has length $O(v^3)$.
-This bound also applies the original reduction on $D'$ and hence on $D$.
-The same argument as Corollary~\ref{corollary:boundary} extends the result to boundary-connectivity. \end{proof}
+This bound also applies the original reduction on $D'$ and hence on $D$. \end{proof}

 This asymptotic bound on reduction length is attained by a class of spiral-shaped diagrams: